rhuard/dictl/README.md

 ## dependencies:
 * less
 * dict (and dictonaries of your choice)
+* sudo or root priviledges if you wish to run the make install.
+It will add ldict to your /usr/bin.

 I leave the dependency instalation up to you so you can easily choose your dictonaries